helinus/ForgeEssentialsWikiFork/World-Control-Module.md

 ### The Selection commands `//fewand, //fepos, //fedesel` have been moved to the core

 # Other Info <a name="other"></a>
-This module will be replaced with World Edit.
+This module will be eventually replaced with hooks into [WorldEdit](https://github.com/sk89q/worldedit) when luacs1998 gets around to doing it (it's hard work!)